nickmpaz/Queueify/readme.md

-## Queueify
+# Queueify

 Queueify is an application that allows other users on your local network to queue songs on your Spotify player.
 Play music from any Spotify device, and your friends will be able to control what song is on next.
-Queueify is built with Vagrant to make hosting the application a simple process.
+Queueify was developed primarily with php via the Laravel framework, and some python.
+It was also built for Vagrant to make hosting the application a simple process.
 Just download the code, configure, and build.

 ## Requirements